Welcome to The Kebun

 SARAWAK CULTURAL VILLAGE + KUCHING WETLANDS CRUISE

 To the north of The Kebun lies the Santubong Peninsular the location for most of the posh seaside resorts.
 The Sarawak Cultural Village is located here and the show which starts at 11.30 am and 4.00 pm is a must see apart from exploring the various ethnic dwellings.
 Head there after an early lunch to explore before the afternoon show.
 Finish off by 4.45 pm and head for Santubong Village for the mangrove cruise at 5.00 pm.
 Head to the river mouth to catch the Irrawaddy dolphins before heading into one of the estuaries to look at the proboscis monkeys settling down for a last feed and to bed down for the night.
 Wait for sun down opposite Salak Fishing Village before heading to see the fireflies before heading back to shore.
 Finish by 8.00 pm head to Buntal Fishing Village for a seafood meal or back to The Kebun for a late dinner.
 Alternatively you can opt for the morning cruise which usually starts at 9.00 am but you will not see any fireflies during the daylight.

 - Sarawak Cultural Village entrance is RM60.00 PP

-- Mangrove Cruise is RM115.00 PP (Children have cheaper rates)
+- Mangrove Cruise is RM130.00 PP (Children have cheaper rates)

 SEMMENGOH ORANGUTANS + KAYAKING + ANNAH RAIS LONGHOUSE + BORNEO HIGHLANDS RESORT + JONG CROCODILE FARM